Yellow or light brown stain

 Stains on white underwear or on a bedikah cloth that are clear, white, yellow, or light brown (the color of coffee with milk) with NO reddish hue are acceptable and may be disregarded.
 This is true even if the stain is larger than a gris.

-If you are unsure of the size and/or color of a stain, it should be brought to a rabbi for evaluation.
-You can ask your kallah teacher or the local rabbi's wife how this can be done in your location.
-If the rabbi rules that a color is acceptable, you should ask him whether this color is always acceptable, or whether you should continue to bring stains of that color for evaluation.
+If you are unsure of the size and/or color of a stain, it should be brought to a halachic authority for evaluation.
+You can ask your kallah teacher or the local Yoetzet Halacha or rabbi’s wife how this can be done in your location.
+If the authority rules that a color is acceptable, you should ask whether this color is always acceptable, or whether you should continue to bring stains of that color for evaluation.

 Please feel free to get back to us with any further questions.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.